shishirraven/PHP-Essential-Training/day1/readme.md

     <?php } ?>
 ```
-If you wrap the code with the above statement them the tables will appear with headers only when their are records in the
+If you wrap the tables with the above statement them the tables will appear with headers only when their are records in the
 database.

 ## Step 9 Showing a No Records Message.